Greece › Mykonos › Best Hotels

 Mykonos Town is the hub of the island and the center of the island’s nightlife.
-It’s a super fun vibe at night when the narrow lanes are packed with an international crowd of party goers.
+It’s a super fun vibe at night when the narrow lanes are packed with an international crowd of party-goers.
 Lots of great food, high-end shopping, and trendy bars.
-Half the fun is getting lost in the twisting-turning alleyways (pedestrians only).
-Some people prefer to stay at the beach towns but I recommend staying in town and make the short commute to the beaches through the day.
+Half the fun is getting lost in the twisty-turny alleyways, open to pedestrians only.
+Some people prefer to stay in the beach towns, but I recommend staying in town and making the short commute to the beaches during the day.
 Return to town in the late afternoon and enjoy the incredible atmosphere of Mykonos Town well into the night.

 Platis Gialos Hotels

-Great beach with plenty of excellent restaurants and a fun family-friendly atmosphere (though it’s getting busier every year).
-A water-taxi departs from here to Paradise and Super Paradise beaches.
+Great beach with plenty of excellent restaurants and a fun, family-friendly atmosphere, albiet crowded.
+A water taxi departs from here heading west to Ornos or east toward Elia.
 Good bus connections to Mykonos Town.
-Psarrou beach is an easy 10 minute walk in one direction.
+Psarou beach is an easy 10-minute walk in one direction.
 Paraga, Agia Anna, and Paradise are walking distance in the other direction.

 Agios Ioannis Hotels

-A quiet beach with a handful of tavernas and shops.
-Beautiful sand and water.
+A quiet space with a handful of tavernas and shops.
+Small beach with nice sand and wonderful swimming.
 Stay here for rest and solitude.
 Good bus connections to Mykonos Town.

 Elia Beach Hotels

-The longest beach in Mykonos, Elia is a wide, golden stretch of sand with some fantastic high-end hotels.
-Only caveat is that it’s a good distance from Mykonos Town and can feel a little isolated.
+The longest beach in Mykonos, Elia is a wide, golden stretch of sand with some fantastic high-end resorts.
+The only caveat is that it’s a good distance from Mykonos Town and can feel a little isolated.
 Water taxis and one bus route connects Elia to Town.

 Megali Ammos Hotels

-500 meters south of Mykonos Town (Chora).
+Generally not-too-busy beach about 500 meters from Mykonos Town.
 Nice sand and swimming but can be windy.
-It’s an easy walk from the Chora.
-Joanna’s Nikos Taverna is on the beach and very good.
+It’s an easy walk from the Chora, though there are no sidewalks.
 The hotels below should be considered as part of Mykonos Town but close to Megali Ammos beach.